The word “power” often evokes strong reactions from women.

-While I’m all about great shoes and bold women, the distinction I want to make here is that powerful does not need to mean power over other people.
-In fact, the most truly powerful women are those who are self-empowered.
+While I love fashionable shoes and powerful women, what I really want to emphasize is that being powerful doesn’t have to mean domination over others.
+In reality, the most influential women are those who empower themselves.

-Sadly, most of us don’t feel empowered on a daily basis… maybe not even a weekly or monthly basis.
+Most of us feel disempowered on a daily basis… maybe not even on a weekly or monthly basis.

-Consider the areas of your life that currently feel disempowering.
+Reflect on the areas of your life that make you feel hopeless.

-Maybe you feel trapped, stuck, or unfulfilled at work.
-Or maybe some of your relationships are making you feel undervalued or invisible.
+Perhaps you feel caged, stagnant, or unfulfilled at work.
+Or some of your relationships might be causing you to feel disregarded or unseen.

-So how can you take back your power over one small (or large) piece of this situation?
+So how can you take back control over one small (or large) part of this situation?

 Here’s a great example:

-I asked if she’d talked to her boss about having a more flexible schedule, based more on productivity rather than arbitrary hours.
-“Oh, no, I can’t ask that.
-That’s not how my company works.
-Plus, I’m afraid my boss will think I’m lazy.”
+I asked if she had broached the topic of a more flexible work schedule with her boss–one that would be based on productivity rather than set hours.
+She responded, “No, I can’t ask for that.
+That’s not how my company operates.
+Plus, I’m terrified my boss will view me as lazy.”

-But eventually, her misery outweighed the discomfort of having that conversation with her boss.
-She decided to take action and ask for what she wanted; we even planned out, in advance, how she could frame it as a win-win for her and her company.
+But eventually, her unhappiness surpassed the unease of having that conversation with her boss.
+She chose to take action and request what she wanted; we even prepared, in advance, how she could present it as a win-win for both her and her company.

-When was the last time you feel completely charged, confident, proud, inspired, and capable of anything?
+When was the last time you felt certain and proud, inspired and capable of anything?

-As humans, we’re wired to hone in on the negatives and quickly forget about the positives in our past.
-It takes consistent effort to consciously rewire your brain to relive your past wins more often than your failures.
+Because we are human, by nature we tend to focus on the negatives and quickly forget about the positives in our past.
+In order to override this setting in our brain, it takes consistent effort to train your mind remind yourself of your successes more often than you do your failures.

-Keep your brag sheet somewhere visible—on your computer desktop, the notes app on your phone, or the nightstand by your bed—so you can see it regularly and continually add to it.
+Keep your brag sheet in a place where you’ll see it every day, like on your computer desktop, the notes app on your phone, or the nightstand by your bed.
+That way, you can easily add to it regularly.

 Bam, instant internal power boost.